Last Updated: July 22, 2021

-Cayuga Mutual’s business hours remain Monday to Friday, 8:30 am to 4:30 pm, however due to Provincial lockdown measures the office front doors will remained locked to the general public and/or those outside the organization until the lockdown has been lifted.
-Our staff and agents are working remotely to provide service as usual.
+Cayuga Mutual’s business hours remain Monday to Friday, 8:30 am to 4:30 pm.
+Our office front doors are open to the general public and/or those outside the organization.
+Limits as to the number of visitors at one time, masking, social distancing, screening, and contact tracing apply.

 Individuals may also contact the office through the following methods:

 Please click here to view contact information for individual agents and staff.

 To Our Valued Partners,

 Cayuga Mutual Insurance is working diligently to better understand and respond to the unusual circumstances you may be facing during these troubling and unprecedented times.
 Please know, we are listening and striving to make the most informed decisions during this complex and evolving situation.

 Our commitment will always be to you and our policyholders, and to ensuring we continue to provide our essential services in a flexible and responsive way.

 We fully support the national directive to reduce the risk of spreading COVID-19, but we know that this has created uncertainty for our customers and communities.
 Please see below for details about how we will continue to serve our policyholders and partners going forward.